puiterwijk/DWF-Database-Artifacts/JSON-file-format-v2.md

 2.4 Moved IMPACT to description

+## Other changes by date

+2016-11-13 Added Minimum CVE request file example and updated documentation, removed SUGGESTED keyword

 # Definition of terms

 ## OPTIONAL

 2.0: If a field is OPTIONAL it does not need to be included.
+As always more information is better then less information.

 ## MANDATORY

 2.0: If a field is MANDATORY it MUST be included or else the entry is invalid.

-## SUGGESTED

-2.0: If a field is SUGGESTED it SHOULD be included or else there is a strong chance the entry will not be accepted.

 # Full file example

 ```
 {
-  "DATA_VERSION": "2.1",
+  "DATA_VERSION": "2.4",
   "UPDATED": "DATE-TIMESTAMP",
   "SERIAL": "INT",
   "CVE_ID": "CVE-YEAR-NNNNNNN",